synergychen/vue-3-source-code/README.md

 This is more intuitive way and closer to a real app.

+If you want to have a quick start (30 seconds) instead of compiling yourself (5 minutes),  simply fork and clone this repo, then open `src/main.html`.
+Otherwise:

 #### Step 1: create sourcemap

 Create `sourcemap` so that the example html could have reference to.